an tostal galway

 Fun for all the family

-An Tóstal Salthill is a family-friendly event, and those of you who prefer to stay on dry land can enjoy a fierce tug of war match between local teams, a welly throwing competition, a kids’ sandcastle competition, and, new this year, an exhibition of traditional Irish dancing performed by neighborhood kids and a sean nós dancing exhibition.
+An Tóstal Salthill is a family-friendly event, and those of you who prefer to stay on dry land can enjoy a kids’ sandcastle competition, family fun events by Galway City Council and a tiny traders market.
 All of these activities will take place at Salthill’s Ladies Beach, where barbecues and refreshments will keep the people fed throughout the day.
 Far into the night, live music will keep partygoers entertained in the Galway Bay Hotel, which looks out over Ladies Beach.

 Address